 Evaluation by IDEA

-Keep in mind that these evaluations are typically carried out by school personnel or independent evaluators who have experience with children’s educational needs.
-It’s important to know that you can always ask for an independent evaluation.
-Especially if you feel the school’s assessment doesn’t paint the full picture of your child’s situation.
-Remember, IDEA has specific guidelines and timeframes set forth for evaluations.
-This is to ensure they’re done fairly and accurately within a reasonable time frame.
+Usually, these evaluations are done by school personnel or independent experts who know about children’s educational needs.
+But remember, you can always ask for an independent evaluation if you think the school’s assessment doesn’t fully capture your child’s situation.
+Be aware that IDEA has specific rules and timeframes to make sure these evaluations are done fairly and in a timely manner.

 Developmental Delay